Pookie or, as she is more commonly known, “oh my gosh! Look at the size of that rabbit!!!

-Pookie came into our care 7 weeks ago after she was discovered sitting in the middle of a road late one evening.
-Despite being posted on our lost and found page no one came forward, so after her “stray time” Pookie was booked into Briarhill Vets for mandatory spay, chip and vaccination!
-We have no way to determine Pookies age, only to note she has actually grown since she arrived and we are not sure if she has finished growing yet
+Pookie has been in our care for a few months now after she was discovered sitting in the middle of a road late one evening.
+Despite being posted on our lost and found page no one came forward, so after her “stray time” Pookie was booked into Briarhill Vets for mandatory spay, chip and vaccination.
+We have no way to determine Pookies age, only to note, she has actually grown since she arrived

 Pookie weighs in currently at 5.5kg and we believe she is possibly a New Zealand mix with a Flemish Giant thrown in for good measure.
+Pookie isn’t a standard rabbit, she is much larger and much stronger.
+She enjoys being in your company but, like the majority of female bunnies, affection is given on her terms.
+She is not “cuddly” or suitable as a pet for young children.
 Rabbits are trainable, fun and affectionate animals who require far more space, exercise and attention than most people realise and they are probably more work than a dog or a cat when cared for properly.
 They can also live up to 12 years.

 Pookie likes to sit and watch the resident children and will even lay beside them when relaxing.
 She enjoys being hand fed her veggies and a scratch on the head but like all rabbits Pookie is happiest with all 4 feet firmly on the ground.
 Pookie does enjoy foraging outdoors on nice days but she will need a fully secure garden or fully enclosed area where she can be supervised!
 Pookie likes to dig!
 She will tunnel out of most standard enclosures.
 Pookie like all bunnies loves to eat!
 Grass, hay, pellets and veg and with eating there comes poop and Pookie poops a lot!
 There is no point in pretending otherwise